-The Hungarian violinist, academic, conductor and composer Leopold Auer (June 7, 1845 – July 15, 1930) had been professor of violin at the Imperial Conservatory in St Petersburg since 1868.
-Tchaikovsky was a professor at the Moscow Conservatory from 1866, and would have known Auer at least by reputation.
-He had certainly seen him perform in public, having noted “the great expressivity, the thoughtful finesse and poetry of the interpretation” in an 1874 review of Auer’s playing.
+The Hungarian violinist, academic, conductor, and composer Leopold Auer (June 7, 1845 – July 15, 1930) had been a professor of violin at the Imperial Conservatory in St Petersburg since 1868.
+Tchaikovsky was a professor at the Moscow Conservatory from 1866 and would have known Auer at least by reputation.
+He had certainly seen him perform in public, and has noted: “the great expressivity, the thoughtful finesse, and poetry of the interpretation” in an 1874 review of Auer’s playing.

 The piece was dedicated to Auer on its publication by P. Jurgenson, the largest publisher of classical sheet music in Russia in the early 20th century, in February 1876, but Auer did not premiere it.
 It was first performed by the Russian violinist Adolph Brodsky (2 April [O.S.
 21 March] 1851 – January 22, 1929) on 16/28 January 1876, at the seventh symphony concert of the Russian Musical Society in Moscow.
 Auer seems to have been the first to play it in Saint Petersburg, on 6/18 November 1876.

 Two years later, Tchaikovsky was offended by Auer’s criticisms of, and refusal to perform, the Violin Concerto in D major written for him, and he withdrew that dedication.
 The Concerto was premiered by the same Brodsky who had premiered the Sérénade mélancolique.
-At that time, Tchaikovsky chose to also withdraw the dedication to Auer of the Sérénade, although it was impossible to remove his name from the edition then being printed by Jurgenson.
+At that time, Tchaikovsky chose also to withdraw the dedication to Auer of the Sérénade, although it was impossible to remove his name from the edition then being printed by Jurgenson.

-- Sérénade mélancolique on wikipedia
+- Sérénade mélancolique on Wikipedia